CEMeNT-PSAAP/MCDC/docs/source/user_guide/materials_and_multigroup.rst

 The physics using ``group`` determines its meaning.
 Neutron multigroup transport uses it as the neutron energy-group index.
-If both variables are supplied, the group takes precedence over energy only for shared-grid neutron multigroup transport.
+If both variables are supplied, the group takes precedence over energy only for standard neutron multigroup transport selected during compilation.
 The tally equivalents are the separate ``group`` and ``energy`` filters described in :doc:`tallies`.